Tutorial

 Pre-fill Inputs

-Close the preview and check out the "Prefill" input at the top of Template Settings.
+Close the preview and checkout the "Prefill" input at the top of Template Settings.
 It lets you choose a regular TTF font to prefill the template.
-Once you select a font, you’ll immediately see a sample text preview on the right.
+Once you select a font, you'll immediately see a sample text preview.

 You can also adjust the font fill color, outline color, and outline width using the inputs below.
 When you're done, press "Preview Template" again to see the updated template with your chosen font and colors.